-The Camino de Santiago takes walkers to Santiago de Compostela, capital of Galicia, a land of rich folklore, colourful legends and frightening spirits.
 Many also believe witches still exist in Galicia, living in disguise and mixed in with the general population.
-With Halloween, All Saint and All Souls Day just around the corner, these are 7 spooky Camino facts you should be aware of:
+With Halloween, and All Saints Day just around the corner, these are 7 spooky Camino facts you should be aware of:

 Along the Finisterre Way, you will also find many oscillating stones (pedras de abalar), said to predict tragedies.